giuliamesc/reionisation_ML/README.md

 - Run the script `neigh_generation.py`, which will generate a folder `cubes` on the same level of your code, containing the input data (which consists of neighborhoods of points) for the NN

 ## Packages Needed
-We have projected our Neural Network with `torch`, version (INSERT PAOLO'S VERSION).
+We have projected our Neural Network with `torch`, version `1.10.0`.

 The packages that are needed for the project are:
 ### Core